Center for Global Mental Health Research

 - Effective integration of mental health services into existing chronic disease care and other service delivery platforms, such as HIV/AIDS, primary care, schools, justice systems, etc.; and,

 - Optimal implementation of sustainable, evidence-based mental health prevention and treatment services.

 - Coordinates activities within NIMH and across NIH on global mental health research.

 - Promotes strategies to increase attention to global mental health.

-- Serves as the liaison to other agencies in the federal government and external stakeholders on research issues relevant to global mental health.
+- Serves as the liaison to other agencies in the federal government and external domestic and international stakeholders on research issues relevant to global mental health.

 6001 Executive Boulevard, Room 7211